epogrebnyak/abacus/README.md

 ## Usage

-In a step by step code example we create a chart or accounts, then populate general ledger and produce financial reports (balance sheet and income statement).
+There are three steps in using `abacus`:

+1. create a chart of accounts,
+2. create general ledger and post entries,
+3. produce trial balance, balance sheet and income statement reports.

 ### 1. Chart

-Define a chart of accounts of five types (assets, equity, liabilities, income and expenses), specify retained earnings account name and contra accounts.
+Define a chart of accounts of five types (assets, equity, liabilities, income and expenses), specify retained earnings account name and add contra accounts if you need to use them.

 ```python
 from abacus import Chart